santiagogrr/cs-project2/specs.md

 * needs at least one area
 * one area must touch another if there is more than one area.

+Door

+* Needs only one coordinate

+Wall

+* ~~Needs only two coordinates~~
+* If there's a door, its coordinates must be between the coordinates of the wall.

 Building